NTT Security’s Risk:Value 2018 Report reveals companies still don’t have a firm grip on information security issues

 Many organisations are still stuck in a reactive mindset when it comes to security.
 NTT Security was surprised at the number of respondents willing to wait for a ransom demand to arrive before tackling cybersecurity investment – one-third of companies reported that they would rather pay a hacker’s ransom than invest in information security.

 The UK was a little more sensible than the global average, with fewer respondents prepared to prioritise ransoms over long-term investment.
 Nevertheless, just over one in five UK respondents (21 per cent) were still willing to focus on ransomware payments rather than cybersecurity investments in an attempt to save money

 These organisations will be among the most likely to fall victim to cyber-attacks and may find that ransoms aren’t an option, or that criminals do not honour them.
 In cybersecurity, NTT Security warns prevention is better than cure, and advises companies to follow both the spirit and the letter of regulatory guidelines, paying attention to how they evaluate risk and prepare for the time when hackers come calling.

 Secure critical data

 Despite the fact that regulators are now enforcing the GDPR, only one in three respondents globally believe that it affects them and almost half (48 per cent) of companies are still failing to fully secure critical data.

-Only one per cent of respondents currently use a third-part managed security services provider.
+Only one per cent of respondents currently use a third-party managed security services provider.
 But more than one in three plan to.
-Of those, 18 per cent cite a lack of skills as the main reason.
+Of those, 18 per cent cite a lack of skills as the main reason,

 Data breach-related concerns